Get Rid Of Sewer Odor With Our Tips

 Vinegar Home Remedies

 Most odors require a little extra effort beyond simple plunging.
-While this procedure shouldn’t take place often, a vinegar and baking soda cleanse is usually enough to combat any unpleasant odors in your drains.
-Start by applying some dish soap to the drain and then chasing that with a good amount of boiling water.
+While this procedure shouldn’t occur often, a vinegar and baking soda cleanse is usually enough to combat unpleasant odors in your drains.
+Start by applying some dish soap to the drain and then chase that with a good amount of boiling water.
 Follow this with a cup of baking soda(not powder) and follow it with an equal amount of distilled white vinegar.
 The instant foaming action will not only help to kill bacteria and deodorize your drain, but it might also loosen clogs.
 Follow this with some more hot water and a good plunging, and you’ve got yourself a handy solution to most drain odor issues.

 Check U-Bends Near The Smell